 Legal transcription services have become increasingly on-demand over the last couple of years.
 It has evolved from court hearings to interrogations, depositions, testimonies, legal briefs, client letters, and general correspondence.

 Difference between legal transcriptionists and court reporters

 Court reporters or stenographers are licensed workers who are also present during court proceedings.
 They produce documentation of what has occurred in the court session, in real-time and rapid pace.

 Stenographers type in through notes, which they will, later on, transform into full sentences and words.
 Afterward, stenographers will then proofread the document and once finalized, will be sent to courts and attorneys.

 Legal transcriptionists, on the other hand, are entirely remote and do not attend court hearings physically.
 There are transcriptionists who are not qualified to authenticate transcripts.
 More so, they do not have the capability to swear in someone.

 Legal transcription involves a simple process that is usually divided into three steps:

 If the file is of a court proceeding or interrogation, grammatical errors and speech nuances will be carried on the document.
-If it is a legal document or letter, correct wordings and phrasing will be used.
-This includes the correction for grammar and syntax.
+If it is a document or letter, correct wordings and phrasing will be used.
+This includes the correction of grammar and syntax.